 Students will have other expenses during the academic year such as books, supplies, and personal purchases.
-Federal Workstudy earnings, which are paid directly to the student, may be used for these expenses.
+Federal work-study and institutional term-time earnings, which are paid directly to the student, may be used for these expenses.
 Students are permitted to charge purchases made at the R. J. Julia Bookstore and CardinalTech to the Student Account.
 If this option is used, the student is responsible for these charges (either through saved student employment earnings or direct payment).
 The student is responsible for paying all charges on the Student Account in excess of financial aid credits, even if the amount exceeds the family contribution amount printed on the award letter.